Specific treatments for diseases that sometimes cause infertility are included in the discussions below.

 Treatments for infertility in women with PCOS include1:

 - Medication to promote ovulation.
 Clomiphene is the most common treatment for infertility in women with PCOS.
 Studies have shown that in women with PCOS, those who took clomiphene were six times more likely to get pregnant than those who did not.
+However, a recent study found that a newer drug, Letrizole, also known as Femara, improves the receptivity of the uterus lining in women with PCOS.3

 - Insulin-sensitizing medication.
 A medication called metformin treats diabetes and can also help improve menstrual cycles and ovulation in women with PCOS.
 Use of metformin may help regulate the hormones that affect the menstrual cycle, but so far there is no evidence that metformin treatment increases the rate of pregnancy in women with PCOS.